Apple changed the default shell from bash to zsh, so did I

 cd Sites/projectname/src anymore because

-This feature is absolutely mind-bending.
+This feature is mind-bending.
 To explore current location just press tab twice to traverse through inner folders using arrow keys.
-Thanks to Dan Jordan for this hot tip.
+This feature is part of Oh My ZSH.

 Since macOS Catalina it’s the default one, so you don’t have to do anything to use it.
 It is fantastic, isn’t it?

 What is your take about Apples recent decision?
 Do you use zsh or bash?
-What are your favorite features?
+What are your favourite features?
 Let me know in the comments below.
-Until next time, happy coding!comments powered by Disqus
+Until next time, happy coding!